• Hello

 Troubleshooting

-• "No valid mapping" error: Verify the mapping file path and ensure it's a valid JSON file
+• "No valid mapping" error: Verify the mapping file path and make sure the file is a valid JSON file.

-• Incomplete deobfuscation: Some names may not be obfuscated and will remain unchanged
+• Incomplete deobfuscation: Some names may not have been obfuscated and will remain unchanged.

-• Parsing errors: Ensure the stack trace format matches the expected Unity format
+• Parsing errors: Make sure the stack trace format matches the expected Unity format.

 In This Article